-Teams across campus are engaged in planning for returning to classrooms and labs and resuming daily operations.
+Teams across campus were engaged in planning for returning to classrooms and labs and resuming daily operations.
+Much of this work continues.
 Updates on their work will be shared with campus and placed on this website.
 Their work is coordinated through:

 Chancellor's Recovery Strategy Leadership Team

 This team, comprised of the Chancellor, Vice Chancellors, Chief Communications Officer and Director of Environmental Health, Safety & Emergency Management, works with the Chancellor's Cabinet, Emergency Management Task Force, faculty and staff within the divisions, and the working groups and committees identified below to identify, allocate resources for and move forward strategic recovery goals.